-Our identifiable intangible assets consist of storage and transportation contracts contributed at the formation of the Company.
-We amortize these storage and transportation contracts based on the projected cash flows associated with the contracts if the projected cash flows are reliably determinable.
-We recognize intangible assets or liabilities separately if the benefit of the intangible asset or liability is obtained through contractual or other legal rights, or if the intangible asset or liability can be sold, transferred, licensed, rented or exchanged, regardless of the intent to do so.
-The weighted-average remaining life of our intangible assets is approximately two years.
+Our identifiable intangible assets consisted of storage and transportation contracts contributed at the formation of the Company.
+We amortized these storage and transportation contracts based on the projected cash flows associated with the contracts if the projected cash flows were reliably determinable.
+We recognized intangible assets or liabilities separately if the benefit of the intangible asset or liability was obtained through contractual or other legal rights, or if the intangible asset or liability could be sold, transferred, licensed, rented or exchanged, regardless of the intent to do so.

-At December 31, 2020 and 2019, our net intangible asset related to our storage and transportation contracts was approximately \$11.5 million and \$18.6 million.
-Amortization expense related to our intangible assets for the years ended December 31, 2020, 2019 and 2018, was approximately \$7.1 million, \$8.2 million and \$8.7 million.
-For the years ended December 31, 2019 and 2018, we recorded a reduction of our depreciation and amortization expense of approximately \$0.1 million and \$0.5 million related to our intangible liabilities.
+At December 31, 2020, our net intangible asset related to our storage and transportation contracts was approximately \$11.5 million.
+Amortization expense related to our intangible assets for the period ended November 24, 2021 and for the years ended December 31, 2020 and 2019, was approximately \$3.0 million, \$7.1 million and \$8.2 million, respectively.
+For the year ended December 31, 2019, we recorded a reduction of our depreciation and amortization expense of approximately \$0.1 million related to our intangible liabilities.